dliappis/enarxis/README.md

 # enarxis

-Automation to setup new Linux desktops based on my preferences
+This is a personal project to make my life easier setting up a new (Fedora only for now) Linux workstation based on my personal preferences.